Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Property Analyses

 Case (c): Clearly, $\hat{p}^1 \leq \hat{p}^1_\text{target}$ and $\hat{p}^2 \geq \hat{p}^2_\text{target}$ hold.
 Thus, similar to the previous case, it implies that~$\hat{p}^2 - \hat{p}^1 > r^\prime_\text{min} + 2 \epsilon$ and the condition for deadlocks cannot hold.

-To summarize, no stable deadlocks exist under the given two conditions. \end{proof}
+To summarize, no stable deadlocks exists under the given two conditions. \end{proof}

 \begin{remark} These two conditions in Theorem \ref{theorem:deadlock-free} are not restrictive as the first condition requires that the targets are at least separated by the minimum safety distance; and the second condition that more than three targets are strictly collinear is quite rare to happen and can be easily avoided by slightly adjusting the target positions.
-In addition, potential deadlocks can be detected by monitoring $\theta^{ij}$ and resolved by applying any arbitrarily small perpendicular force at each robot.
-Moreover, since deadlocks, if exist, are shown to be unstable, the robots thereby will not return to the previously-resolved deadlock. $\blacksquare$ \end{remark}
+Moreover, as shown in Theorem~\ref{theorem:deadlock-free}, the only possible deadlocks are unstable, meaning that any slight deviations would drive the system away from the deadlock equilibrim. $\blacksquare$ \end{remark}

 \begin{remark} The above theorem provides a theoretical guarantee for the proposed deadlock resolution scheme.
 In comparison, the artificial right-hand perturbation introduced in~\cite{Wang2017} and the right-hand detour points proposed in~\cite{Pierson2020, Abdullhak2021} are heuristic and thus lacking theoretical analyses.
 In addition, the above methods in general introduce an instantaneous change of the control inputs whenever deadlocks happen, while the proposed scheme adapts a smooth and gradual adaptation of repulsive forces, before the potential deadlocks actually happen.
 Moreover, a decentralized control strategy is proposed in \cite{Grover2020-1,Grover2022}, which can provably drive the robots out of any possible deadlock.
 It unfortunately can only be applied to less than three robots and thereby lacks the generality of the proposed deadlock resolution in this paper. $\blacksquare$ \end{remark}